 But how do you do that?
 You find your “Why”.
-It took me quite some time to figure out what mine was however, since discovering what it was my whole concept of what I was trying to achieve changed.
+It took me quite some time to figure out what mine was, however, since discovering what it was my whole concept of what I was trying to achieve change.

-Looking back on that movie business is much like going in to battle.
+Looking back on that movie business is much like going into battle.
 I don't believe however, we need to sacrifice that which we only have one of, which is, our life.
-For with ecommerce done ethically, you will have more more life than you ever imagined possible.
+For with ecommerce done ethically, you will have more life than you ever imagined possible.